MicrosoftDocs/customer-voice/cv-docs/create-survey-invite.md

 > [!NOTE]
 > - When you create a survey invitation, the email address is considered as-is, and is not validated for correctness.
 > - Once you create a survey invitation, it can't be updated.
 If some update is required, you must create a new invitation link.
+> - The output of this action will be InviteId, InviteUrl, and UnsubscribeUrl.

 1. Sign in to [flow.microsoft.com](https://flow.microsoft.com).